 He also stated that Ultralytics has been to submit to the research paper platform arXiv by the end of the year.
-A paper has not been published as of today, but may be underway.
+However, a paper has not been published as of today but may be underway.

 The community has instead been resorting to third-party articles to gain information on YOLOv5’s performance.
-This causes issues because some articles may not be entirely credible since the authors did not create the architecture, and therefore do not know it as well as the original creators would.
+Consequently, this drives concerns because some articles may not be entirely credible since the authors did not create the architecture, and therefore do not know it as well as the original creators would.

 Roboflow YOLOv5 Article Controversy

 YOLOv5 was incorrectly discussed by Roboflow, who have thus published another article correcting their mistake.
 In the original article “YOLOv5 is Here: State-of-the-Art Object Detection at 140 FPS”, multiple facts were misconstrued.

 As there aren’t many articles out there on YOLOv5’s performance, this article was looked at by thousands of people and relied on for correct information.
 However, because it’s not a published paper, there was a margin of error on the calculations found in the article.
 This caused mass confusion among people wanting to use YOLOv5 as it came out and stained YOLOv5’s credibility.